GU-CLASP/language-and-perception/meetings.md

 permalink: /meetings/
 ---

-  - The situated language and perception reading group meets on even Fridays 10-12 in the seminar room on the 5th floor of Humanistiska fakulteten, Renströmsgatan 6.
+  - The reading group meets on even Fridays 10-12 in the seminar room on the 5th floor of Humanistiska fakulteten, Renströmsgatan 6.

   - Sometimes, and more recently, we meet [online on Zoom](https://gu-se.zoom.us/j/726750116), requires GU-login.